mollywilliams03/CS3251/README.md

 To start the client:
     java ttweetcli <IP number> <port number> <username>

 There are no dependent packages needed to run the code.
-However, when using make clean and make, it had to be in an intellij project to recognize the make call.
+However, when using make clean and make, it has to be run on a Mac OS.